 - Researchers at Uppsala Forum units are eligible to apply for certain grants, including the Uppsala Forum visiting fellowship program, smaller planning grants and grants for workshops and seminars.
 A special grant program targets doctoral students at Uppsala Forum units.

-The following faculties are part of Uppsala Forum: the Faculty of Social Sciences, the Faculty of Law, the Faculty of History and Philosophy, and the Faculty of Languages at Uppsala University.
+The following faculties are part of Uppsala Forum: the Faculty of Social Sciences, the Faculty of Law, the Faculty of Arts, and the Faculty of Languages at Uppsala University.

 A Longstanding Tradition of World Class Research